Cloud-Schematics/lamp-simple/README.md

       }
     ]
     ```
     - Add Bastion host information.
-Refer the credentials provided in above step in `cred_ref`.
+Refer to the credentials provided in the above step in `cred_ref`.
     ```
     "bastion_ref": {
       "name": "bastionhost",